clintsayshi/cd0037-API-Development-and-Documentation-project/README.md

 #### GET /categories/{category_id}/questions

 General
-- Returns a list of question objects with a categgory that matches {category_id}, success value, total number of questions returned, current category and categories.
+- Fetches a list of question objects with a category that matches `category_id`
+- Request Arguments: page(optional), to choose page number starting from 1
+- Returns an object with the keys:
+  - `success`, that contains a boolean value
+  - `categories`, that contains an object of `id: category_string` key: value pairs.
+  - `questions`, that contains a list of question objects
+  - `current_category`, that contains a category dictionary of the current category
+  - `total_questions`, that contains total number of questions returned
 - The results are paginated in groups of 10.
 Include a request argument to choose page number starting from 1.

 sample: curl http://12.0.0.1:5000/categories/{category_id}/questions
 ```
 {